Texas Diabetes Council - Resources for Law Enforcement

 A Roll Call Video for Law Enforcement

-Encountering Diabetic Emergencies Roll Call VideoOf the more than 1.4 million people in Texas with diabetes, many will experience low blood sugar (hypoglycemia) which can cause slurred speech, confusion, irrational behavior and dazed appearance.
+Of the more than 1.4 million people in Texas with diabetes, many will experience low blood sugar (hypoglycemia) which can cause slurred speech, confusion, irrational behavior, and dazed appearance.
 The symptoms of hypoglycemia can be easily mistaken for intoxication.

 That’s why the Texas Diabetes Council has created a short 4-minute roll call video, "Encountering Diabetic Emergencies," to illustrate how diabetic hypoglycemia might appear during a routine traffic stop and explain what law enforcement officers can do if they encounter someone with this medical emergency.

 Police chiefs are encouraged to schedule screenings of the video during roll call.
 Training officers may wish to use the video as a teaching tool in emergency response classes.
 Individual law enforcement officers can view the video below.
-Regardless of where you see it, it's four minutes that can help save a life.
+Regardless of where you see it, four minutes can help save a life.

 As a reminder of the information presented in the video, the Texas Diabetes Council provides free spiral notebooks for law enforcement with quick-reference covers describing symptoms of low blood sugar and what to do for someone with low blood sugar.